anishghimire862/nuxt-content-blog/content/blog/how-to-set-up-a-nodejs-project.md

 Before running `git add` or `git commit`, it's better to run the `git status` command to view the list of changed, staged, and unstaged files

 With this, we have come to the end of the blog.
 We now know how to set up a Node.js project and use version control to keep track of changes.
+You can find the source code of the project we created for this blog [here](https://github.com/anishghimire862/node-setup).